Rajpratik71/Mininet-wiki/Mininet/Old-Mininet-VM-CreationNotes.md

 Customize and Verify Mininet
 =============================

-Go to [MininetVMSetupNotes](MininetVMSetupNotes) to customize the VM, install and verify Mininet, and then do the [MininetWalkthrough](MininetWalkthrough.md).
+Go to [Mininet-VM-Setup-Notes](Mininet-VM-Setup-Notes) to customize the VM, install and verify Mininet, and then do the [Mininet-Walkthrough](Mininet-Walkthrough.md).
 These instructions should have ensured all required and optional dependencies are installed.

 Post-VM-Creation cleanup